 The surgery is typically performed under general anesthesia.
 Small drains are frequently placed and are usually removed the day after surgery.
 Depending on the patient’s features, a variety of approaches and techniques are available to the surgeon.

-May be combined with other procedures such as (but not limited to):
+May be combined with other procedures not limited to but including:

 - Brow Lift